Meta-Learning Objectives for Preference Optimization: Mirror Preference Optimization

-We develop a new framework for preference optimization based on mirror maps, which generalizes DPO and ORPO.
-We start by replacing the $\KL$-divergence penalty term in the objective in \eqref{eq:obj_kl} with a more general Bregman divergence, that is, we aim to solve the problem
+We introduce Mirror Preference Optimization (MPO), a new framework for preference optimization that generalizes DPO and ORPO.
+We start by replacing the $\KL$-divergence penalty term in the objective in \eqref{eq:obj_kl} with a Bregman divergence and aim to solve the problem

 where $D_h$ is the Bregman divergence induced by a mirror map $h$.
 This new objective allows us to enforce different types of regularization, which, as we show later in the paper, can be tailored to account for specific properties of the preference dataset.
 Following the same intuition used to obtain the DPO objective, we have the following result.